 little book, published by the Danish Foreign Ministry.
 The pictures

-fascinate Inger, black and white photographs of a teenage girl
+fascinate Inger, black and white photographs of a ten-year-old girl

 that cooks and takes care of her siblings.
 It’s not a real book

-in the ordinary sense but a five-year-old public information document
+in the ordinary sense but a ten-year-old public information document

 from the Danish government to educate Danes about their former